 Worksheets and File Folders: Incorporate some desk work into your cooking lessons when you can't use the kitchen.

-Bake at home: Have your students make the recipe, you bring it home to bake it and bring it back the next day!
+Bake at home: Have your students make the recipe up to the part that requires baking.
+Then you take it home to bake and bring it back the next day!
 How fun would it be to mix together a birthday cake and then frost it together the next day?!
+(I could also see a morning talk show type of thing going on here where you take the cake to the "oven", set a timer to make it realistic, and then go get the cake from the "oven" (that you had made the night before)...ta da!

 Brainstorm with administration: Talk to your principal and staff and see if they have any suggestions on how you can get your students cooking and practicing these important life skills!